-Jill Kochanek—or Coach K as most of her players and students call her—is a teacher, coach, thinker, researcher, and an athlete.
+Jill Kochanek is a coach-scholar, facilitator, and sport psychology practitioner.
 She has her master’s in kinesiology with an emphasis in sport psychology and is currently pursuing her PhD at Michigan State University.
-As a teacher and coach, Jill is passionate about working with young people to help them embrace their own developmental process.
+As a coach-scholar, Jill is passionate about working with young people to help them embrace their own developmental process.
 She firmly believes that an empowered youth empowers us all.

 Jill began her career path as a student-athlete (women’s soccer player) at Amherst College.
 After graduating, she took a position as a high school teacher and soccer coach at an all-girls’ boarding school.
 These experiences informed and inspired her decision to deviate from her initial plan to pursue a legal career and instead go to graduate school to systematically study the art of coaching.